For healthcare providers

 4. Incorporate active self-management strategies in your recommendations.

 Active self-management strategies can help create a sense of calm and active control, building confidence to enable the person to make their life bigger than the pain.
-The bigger their lives, the smaller the space the pain takes in them.
+The bigger their lives become, the smaller the space the pain takes in them.

 5. Help make sense of pain as it transitions from acute to chronic.

 See us as people first.
 Not patients.
 Not pain numbers.
 Not appointment times.
 Not body parts.
-And not a medical diagnosis.
+And not a symptom or medical diagnosis.
 We're more than the pain.
-And the pain isn't driven by any single contributor.
-Pain is a biopsychosocial experience.

 2. Prioritize listening over speaking and listen to our stories.

-The person in your office wants to be heard.
-Take time to have a conversation and peel back the onion—listening to their story without interruption, suspicion, or judgment and going beyond tick-box communication to make your office space a safe place for them to share their story, express their concerns, and ask questions.
+The person in your office wants to be heard and believed.
+The pain is real.
+Take time to have a conversation and peel back the onion—listening to their story without interruption, suspicion, or judgment, and going beyond tick-box communication to make your office space a safe place for them to share their story, express their concerns, and ask questions.
+Listening helps you understand a person's experiences, values, and hopes, enabling you to find the most effective ways to assist them and empower them to help themselves.

 3. Choose your words with compassion.